BenTata-86/disaster_messages/README.md

 # Disaster Response Pipeline Project
-**This repository shows how to create a web-app to classify disaster messages.
+**This repository demonstrates an NLP modelling with a web-app ,of messages collected during disasters.
-Data is collected and labeled by Appen.**
+Data is collected and labeled by Appen.
+There are almost 26K messages collected and labelled in this dataset.
+We try to predict 36 labels and show the results in a web-app**

 ### Table of Contents